astronights/smart-segment/README.md

 - **Band**: Range of propensity scores associated with that group formatted as (lower - upper)
 - **Customer Conversion**: Number of customers that converted out of the total customers in the group, formatted as [converted/total]

 The optimized model significantly outperforms both the uniform and percentile segmentation strategies across all metrics.
-It exhibits the highest lowest conversion rate, showing that even the least effective groups are yielding a better performance than their counterparts in the other strategies.
-Additionally, the optimized model leads to a substantial increase in total revenue and revenue per customer, demonstrating its effectiveness in identifying high-value customer segments.
+- It exhibits the highest lowest conversion rate, showing that even the least effective groups are yielding a better performance than their counterparts in the other strategies.
+- The optimized model leads to a substantial increase in total revenue and revenue per customer, demonstrating its effectiveness in identifying high-value customer segments.

 This results in a more efficient targeting strategy, ultimately enhancing overall business revenue.

 Granular statistics across bands for each of the strategies can be found in the `examples` directory.